-A number of visits and excursions are organized both in and outside of Paris.
-Recent activities have included visits to Montmartre, the Passages Couverts, Versailles, Chartres, and Giverny, as well as excursions to Burgundy, the Loire Valley, and Provence.
+A number of day trips and week-end excursions are organized outside of Paris.
+Recent activities have included trips to Chartres, Giverny, Nantes, Provins, Versailles & Vaux-le-Vicomte, as well as excursions to Normandy and the Loire Valley.

 Museums

 Each year, the SLC Paris faculty and staff take students on guided tours of museums such as the Louvre, Pompidou, Orsay, Cluny, Rodin, and Picasso museums.